 We take a break, refresh the schedule, find a new curriculum, and try to convince ourselves that things are better.
 But, deep down, we still struggle.
 It takes all our effort just to get up and start all over each day.

 We begin to recognize that homeschooling isn’t the only place where the joy has disappeared.
 Even things we used to love have lost their luster.
 Our diversions and typical rest, relaxation, and enjoyment activities no longer refresh us.

 We don’t want to admit it.
 We feel like failures if we even think about it.
 We are terrified to confess that this is not just burnout, because the alternative is a deeper, darker word we hate to use: depression.

-Prayer is hard when you are in the grips of depression.
-So, enlist the help of your support person or group to help you pray for wisdom as you fight through this season.
+Receive Nourishment: It’s hard to find nourishment for yourself when you are in the grips of depression.
+So, after you have verbalized your struggle with a trusted friend, enlist the help of that support person or group as you fight through this season.

-A struggle with depression does not automatically mean you need constant therapy or medication.
-But, if you experience persistent symptoms of depression for more than a few weeks, and those symptoms interfere with normal daily life, it is important to prayerfully seek professional help.
+Seek Professional Help: A struggle with depression does not automatically mean you need constant therapy or medication.
+But, if you experience persistent symptoms of depression for more than a few weeks, and those symptoms interfere with normal daily life, it is important to seek professional help.

 It may be that a counselor can direct you to ways close family and friends can help you work through this season.
 And there are times when healing is at least kickstarted with the help of medication.
 But do not let fear of treatment prevent you from seeking professional help.

 Remember that, just as there is no shame in going to the doctor for a physical illness, there is no shame in seeking help after recognizing depression as the true source of your struggle.

 If the normal methods of shaking off the doldrums or sense of burnout do not work, do not hesitate to take note of your thoughts, feelings, energy levels, and needs and take action.